GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 Deploying this demo consists of 3 steps:
 1. Setting up your Database -- creating your database and initializing it with data
-1. Deploying your Extension -- deploying your extension service and connecting it to your database
+1. Deploying your service -- deploying your retrieval service and connecting it to your database
 1. Running the LLM-based application -- running your application locally